-We use combination of medications designed to prevent and down modulate pain and to pre-empt potential postoperative complications, such as nausea or vomiting.
+We use a combination of medications designed to prevent and down regulate pain as well as to prevent postoperative complications, such as nausea and difficulting urinating.
 Everyone’s care is individualized for their unique needs.
-Our protocol starts with medication and fluid you receive while you are in the preoperative holding area, prior to your surgery; the type of anesthesia administered during surgery; the combination of medicines injected into the tissues around the surgical reconstruction prior to closing the incision; and the different meds from different families of medicines, other than just narcotics, that you are given on a specific schedule once your surgery is complete.
+Our protocol starts with medication and fluid you receive while you are in the preoperative holding area prior to your surgery; the type of anesthesia administered during surgery; the combination of medicines injected into the tissues around the surgical reconstruction during your surgery; and medicines from different families of medicines, other than just narcotics, that you are given on a specific schedule once your surgery is complete.

 Medications administered the morning prior to or during surgery include: